Do you (really) understand what you Want, Have & Need

-We aggregated the results of the fifteen profiles to establish what capabilities the managers thought as collective drove high performance, again, in that specific role.
-Upon seeing the findings the sponsor agreed that an individual who possesses these capabilities is exactly what he was looking for.
+We aggregated the results of the fifteen profiles to establish what capabilities the managers collectively thought drove high performance (in that specific role).
+Upon seeing the findings the sponsor agreed that an individual who possesses these capabilities is exactly what they were looking for.
 We Imprinted members of the sales team across the region and again aggregated their results.
-Of the eight most important capabilities identified by the managers only two were present in the aggregated results of the entire sales team.
+Of the eight most important capabilities identified by the managers, only two were present in the aggregated results of the entire sales team.
 And they were not the top two.
-“That’s my biggest problem,” he replied.
+“That’s my biggest problem,” they replied.
 Our reply, “indeed, it’s a problem, but it’s not the biggest problem.”

-We asked the managers out of the hundred strong sales team which individuals they would rehire knowing what they do now?
+We asked the managers out of the hundred strong sales team which individuals they would rehire knowing what they know now?
 We took the Imprints of these high performers and aggregated their results to find the strongest eight common capabilities they shared.
 Just two of those capabilities appeared in the aggregated results of the entire workforce.
-And they were not the top two.
-Furthermore, just two of the capabilities these high performers possessed were in common with what the hiring managers (thought they) wanted, what recruitment had been sourcing and what sales enablement had been developing for years.
-Now that is the biggest problem.
+And again, they were not the top two.
+Furthermore, just two of the capabilities these high performers possessed were in common with what the hiring managers thought they wanted, what the recruitment team had been sourcing and what sales enablement had been developing for years.
+Now THAT is the biggest problem.

 Performance within a role falls neatly under a standard distribution curve – 68% lies with one standard deviation of the mean average with 34% above the mean and 34 % below.
 AbilityMap’s aim is to close the distance between the two extremes and shift the curve to the right.
 Without understanding what drives performance, training, development and recruitment becomes redundant.
 Being able to quantitatively assess the drivers of high performance in a role allowed our client realign their organisational activities to drive greater performance.